Current Students

 Steps to working on campus

-- Register in person with the Office of International Education upon arrival at UW Oshkosh;
+• Register in person with International Student Services (ISS) upon arrival at UW Oshkosh;

-- Apply to the Office of International Education for approval to work on campus AFTER receiving a job offer;
+• Apply to ISS for approval to work on campus AFTER receiving a job offer;

-- Apply for a social security number AFTER receiving approval to work from the Office of International Education
+• Apply for a social security number AFTER receiving approval to work from ISS.

 Searching for a job